Measurement Component

 )

-# dump the data set and close the file
+# Dump the dataset and close the file

 self.h5_group.create_dataset(name="y", data=self.data)